-- Health compliance requirements are at http://healthcenter.fsu.edu/forms/forms.html.
-The Student Immunization record is the document that must be turned in.
-For students enrolling with International Programs, the IP Transient Student Immunization-Insurance record is the immunization record to submit.
+- Health compliance requirements are found at https://uhs.fsu.edu/.
+The Student Immunization Record may be used to show proof of immunizations.
+Students may also turn in records from their health care provider.
 Students under the age of 18 must have a parent/guardian signature on the Student Immunization Record authorizing care at the Wellness Center before the student can be treated.
 Health insurance compliance can only be completed online at http://studentinsurance.fsu.edu/.
-Healthcare Compliance instructions give step-by-step instructions for compliance.
+Healthcare Compliance gives step-by-step instructions for completing this requirement.

 Note: First-time students may be required to register for preparatory Math and/or English courses to complete registration.

 The FSUCard serves as your official physical University identification card and is used across campus for all things FSU.
 To be identified as an FSU student, you must always have your FSUCard on you.
 Keep your FSUCard safe and do not share your FSUCard information with others.
 Think of it as your license for campus living!